They say that you can’t step in the same river twice.

 Chapter 11: Machines

-Even though I had only spent a brief time in the most perfect place conceivable, it had become my home, and now the constant whir of machines seemed so hollow.
+Even though I had only spent a brief time in the most perfect place conceivable to an imperfect human imagination, it had become my home.
+Now the constant whir of machines seemed so hollow.
 So unnecessary.
 Mere shells of human existence.
 That needing them to survive was a sign that part of us has already died.

-My heartbeat thumped joyfully inside my chest, a reminder of my own survival.
+My heartbeat thumped joyfully inside my chest, an unmistakable reminder of my own survival that warmed me back to the miracle of existence.
 A machine could replicate the steady rhythm, but never the smooth melody.
-Never the feeling of knowing I was alive.
+It could force my heart to keep beating, but not give it a reason to want to.
+It could keep me existing, but never bestow the ambiguously exhilarating feeling of being.
 That I belonged to something much bigger than a machine-like existence.
-Fueled by food, water and media.
+Fueled by food, water, and media.
 Garbage in, garbage out.

 I belonged to a place where none of these mattered.
 But for now, I had to learn to live with them all over again.

-Behind the black curtains surrounding my bed, I heard the commotion of doctors rushing from place to place, and every so often caught a glance of another bed just like mine being wheeled frantically into some corner of the building beyond the reach of any human perception.
+Behind the black curtains surrounding my bed, I heard the commotion of doctors rushing from place to place.
+Every so often, I caught a glance of another bed just like mine being wheeled frantically into some corner of the building beyond the reach of any human perception.
 Were they coming, or were they going?
 About to enter the waiting room, or leaving it?
 And were they leaving just to return to their temporary home, no more than a hundred kilometers away, until eventually they returned here again anyway?
 Or were they returning to their real home in a dimension far beyond?

 How long might I have to wait?
 I had no idea.
 So I had to pretend I would be called back in any moment, and live the most wonderful life I could.
-To transcend the machine I now inhabited and arise into the glorious fullness of my human potential.
+To transcend the machine I now inhabited and arise into the glorious fullness of my human potential, making each step I took into a strive towards what I knew lay awaiting with open arms on the other side.

 Chapter 12: Promise